leo-arch/fnf/ALGORITHM.md

 matching is a simpler problem which only accepts insertions, not deletions or substitutions.

-fzy's scoring is a dynamic programming algorithm similar to [Wagner–Fischer](https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm) and [Needleman–Wunsch](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm).
+fnf's scoring is a dynamic programming algorithm similar to [Wagner–Fischer](https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm) and [Needleman–Wunsch](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm).